List of Saved by the Bell characters: Maj. Martin Slater

-Major Martin Slater (Gerald Castillo) is A.C.’s strict but loving father, who is frequently transferred due to Army orders.
+Major Martin Slater (Gerald Castillo [passed away 05/04/2023]) is A.C.’s strict but loving father, who is frequently transferred due to Army orders.
 Although he wants his son to attend West Point and enter the military as he himself had done, he eventually changes his views when he sees that Slater wants to attend college on a wrestling scholarship and figure things out from there.
 It is later revealed in "Saved by the Bell: The College Years" that Martin's last name was actually "Sanchez," causing an embarrassed A.C.
-Slater to realize his father concealed his Latino heritage (presumably simple due to his decidedly non-Latino appearance) to avoid rampant bigotry as he entered the military.
+Slater to realize his father concealed his Latino heritage (presumably simply due to his decidedly non-Latino appearance) to avoid rampant bigotry as he entered the military.

 J.B.
 Slater

-J.B.
+Jennifer or "J.B."
 (Rana Haugen) is Slater's younger sister.
 She shows up suddenly to visit A.C. and Zack develops a crush on her.
 This makes A.C. angry as he knows how big a womanizer Zack is, and forbids them from seeing each other.
 Once J.B. learns of this, she confronts Slater angrily and tells him to butt out of her love life.
 He eventually accepts that she will be dating his best friend and thus wouldn't be so bad.
 He still warns Zack to "treat her right".
 She does not appear in any other episodes besides "Slater's Sister."